 It’s hard to enjoy life when your digestive system is in distress.
 Not knowing when you might be constipated or when you might have an uncomfortable explosion can leave you avoiding social situations and experiencing a reduced quality of life.

 For this reason, and for your overall health, it is important to ensure your stools are healthy and regular.
-Comfortable bowel movements can be achieved by watching what you eat and drink, as what comes out reflects what goes in.
+Comfortable bowel movements can be achieved by watching what you eat and drink.
+Remember, what comes out reflects what goes in.

-To help regulate your digestion, it is important to include an adequate amount of fiber in your daily diet.
+To help regulate your digestion, it is essential to include an adequate amount of fiber in your daily diet.
 The USDA recommends 25 grams of fiber per day for women, and 38 grams for men.

-The secret to healthy poop is to eat whole grains, a variety of fruits and vegetables and a balanced amount of fats, which help glide things along.
+The secret to healthy poop is to eat whole grains, a variety of fruits and vegetables, and a balanced amount of fats, which help glide things along.

-Beans: Beans pack as much as twice the amount of fiber that most vegetables have.
+Beans pack as much as twice the amount of fiber that most vegetables have.
 Including a few servings of beans each week will keep your gastrointestinal system working at full speed and ward off constipation.
-Just a half a cup of navy beans provides almost 10 grams for fiber, the same for kidney beans.
+Just a half a cup of navy beans provides almost 10 grams of fiber, the same for kidney beans.

-Vitamin A is a key to keeping the epithelial cells that line your digestive tract in good health.
+Vitamin A is key to keeping the epithelial cells that line your digestive tract in good health.
 These cells protect your intestines from damage and bacterial infections.
 An additional bonus to avocados: just one contains 9.2 grams of fiber.

 When increasing your fiber intake, do it gradually to avoid upsetting your stomach.
 Also, remember to drink plenty of water – at least 8 cups per day – to keep things moving properly.
 You will be well on your way to healthier and happier bathroom visits in no time!